github/accessibility-alt-text-bot/README.md

 Replace the ref value with any commit hash.

-### Adding a custom linting configuration
+### Experimental: Adding a custom linting configuration

-If you would like to include more linting rules from the [markdownlint](https://github.com/DavidAnson/markdownlint) or [markdownlint-github](https://github.com/github/markdownlint-github) rulesets pass a config object to the `github/accessibility-alt-text-bot` action.
+If you would like to include more linting rules from the [markdownlint](https://github.com/DavidAnson/markdownlint) or [markdownlint-github](https://github.com/github/markdownlint-github) rulesets pass a `config` object to the `github/accessibility-alt-text-bot` action.

+ ⚠ Consider adding new rules sparingly, as excessive rules could make the bot too noisy and make it too hard for users to fixes.

+ ⚠ This feature is marked experimental and may be removed in the future.
+We acknowledge that some repositories may want to implement more accessibility checks and aim to evaluate how users this feature before making it generally available.

 ```yml
     steps: